8BitGinger/socialEyes/README.md

 </div>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **SocialEyes** is an _anti_ Social Media App designed to quickly post thoughts, ideas, or musings for others to view and engage with.
 The point is simple: getting Eyes on your content not You!
-Other users can engage with your posts by liking them 👀 or comment their thoughts on your post 💬.
+Other users can engage with your posts by liking them 👀 or comment their thoughts and replies 💬.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; All posts are public, but your name and info are not shown allowing a new layer of anonymity and judgement free sharing allowing you to be as social as you want _or don't want_ to be.
 Get some fresh eyes on your ideas, start a new conversation about a topic that interests you, or debate the finer points of things like pineapple 🍍 on a pizza🍕 all anonymously!